-Bernie Sanders Call Donald Trump Travel Ban Anti-Islamic And Racist Attempt
+Bernie Sanders Calls Donald Trump Travel Ban Anti-Islamic And Racist Attempt

 — Bernie Sanders (@SenSanders) March 6, 2017

-Bernie Sanders went on to say that if the sitting president would have respected America’s tradition of allowing religious freedom then he would not have “resorted to hateful, anti-Islamic rhetoric to justify a ban on travel from six mostly Muslim countries.”
+Bernie Sanders went on to say that if the sitting president would have respected America’s tradition of allowing religious freedom, then he would not have “resorted to hateful, anti-Islamic rhetoric to justify a ban on travel from six mostly Muslim countries.”

 Apart from Sanders, there are other Democrats who are not pleased with the revised travel ban.
 House of Representatives Democratic leader Nancy Pelosi said in a recent statement that the president’s administration has done absolutely nothing to change the dangerous goals of their Muslim and refugee ban.
 Similar to Pelosi, Farhana Khera, executive director of Muslim Advocates said that the Trump administration had “doubled down on anti-Muslim bigotry.”